 Collective Loss Adaptation Project (CLAP)

-The Collective Loss Adaptation Project (CLAP) honors the disenfranchised and suffocated grief of disabled people, as well as sharing the wisdom of disability culture to help everyone adapt to a rapidly changing world.
+The Collective Loss Adaptation Project (CLAP) honors the stigmatized and disenfranchised grief of disabled people, as well as sharing the wisdom of disability culture to help everyone adapt to a rapidly changing world.

 CLAP makes use of art, culture, and media, as well as Indigenous and diaspora spiritual traditions to tend to the collective losses of this moment (including pandemic, climate crisis, and genocide).